koenigleon/oads-download/README.md

     - pandas
     - beautifulsoup4
     - lxml
 - Create a copy of the [example_config.toml](example_config.toml) file and rename it to `config.toml`.
+It should be located in the same directory as the script `oads_download.py`.
-Enter your credentials as well as the path to your data folder and comment out all OADS data collections for which you do not have access authorizations.
+- Enter your OADS credentials as well as the path to your desired data folder.
+- Comment out or remove all OADS data collections for which you do not have access authorizations.
+Otherwise you may not be able to download any data.

 ## Usage